 In response to the COVID-19 outbreak, we have offered a webinar series on the impact on mental health and ways to cope.
 Watch all the free replays on our Explore Topics of Interest page.

-Due the outbreak, we are operating our Community Food Pantry in a limited, no-touch basis by appointment only.
+Due the outbreak, we are operating our Community Food Pantry on a no-touch basis by appointment only.
 If you are in need of emergency assistance, please contact Sharon Gayner at 610-821-8722 ext.
 101 or email@example.com.

 Our therapists are continuing to provide counseling sessions for our clients by telephone at this time.

 JFS staff have been calling all of our current clients to check in on them and see if they have any needs, and we encourage you to do the same for your own community.
 Remember those individuals you know who may not have family or friends close by.